adding and removing configuration properties could be made easier

 I'm reopening this -- now that this directive solution has been implemented, someone needs to utilize it to update the user's config files for any changes we've made.
 I see there's only an 'add directive' currently-- hopefully no one has removed any properties (i don't know offhand).
 Diff'ing a 2.0 and 2.1 user's KeplerData config files with those in the release might be one way to try to track these down...

-#8 Updated by Derik Barseghian about 8 years ago
+#8 Updated by Derik Barseghian over 8 years ago

 The hack included at r26897 to move old configuration xml files out of the way for the first launch of kepler-2.2.0 is not going to help a user moving from any pre-2.2 kepler to any release that's not kepler-2.2.0, e.g. the upcoming kepler-2.3.0 or reporting-2.3.0.

-#9 Updated by Derik Barseghian about 8 years ago
+#9 Updated by Derik Barseghian over 8 years ago

 Two more issues: